phillipashford/tri-correlations-nc-impaired-waterways/README.md

 After finishing up my filtration of the waterway data, I'm left with a layer which shows us the North Carolina waterways which are specifically impaired by toxins.
 I finish this step by saving the temporary filterd layer as a geojson.

 Moving onto the toxic release data itself, I begin by adding the North Carolina-specific CSV file as a delimited text layer in QGIS, matching the point coordinates to the latitude and longitude columns provided in the CSV file.
-I then filter the records for waterborne releases only.
+I then filter the records for waterborne releases only. *(I came back later to refactor the table for this layer in order to change the water release column to decimals, as it was not factored as a number.
+This was necessary to symbolize the water release data in a graduated way.
+In retrospect, doing this step at initial data entry would've been more efficient.)*

 ### Assess the Data